 COVID-19 hit Portugal later than it did nearby countries such as Spain, France, and Italy—which likely contributed to its quicker lockdown and far lower death rate.
 When you’re ready to consider a trip there, a 500 Euro fee is all you need to solidify plans with Portugal specialist Goncalo Correia.
 If you later decide to change your travel dates, any payments you’ve made will be 100% transferable.

 United Kingdom and Ireland

-Britain has ordered a 14-day quarantine on arriving travelers, starting June 8, and the official roadmap for reopening the U.K. and the timeline for reopening Ireland both show restrictions for many months.
-So, for travelers thinking about 2021, United Kingdom and Ireland specialist Jonathan Epstein will use your credit card to reserve your hotel accommodations—so you’re only beholden to the hotels’ policies, which usually allow you to postpone or cancel your stay with no penalty up until anywhere from 24 hours to 7 days before arrival.
+While these countries currently have 14-day quarantines in place for arriving travelers, Ireland recently moved up the timeline for opening hotels by three weeks, to June 29, and the U.K. will next review its quarantine requirement by the same date.
+So, for travelers thinking about trips later in 2020 or in 2021, United Kingdom and Ireland specialist Jonathan Epstein will use your credit card to reserve your hotel accommodations—making you beholden only to the hotels’ policies, which usually allow you to postpone or cancel your stay with no penalty up until anywhere from 24 hours to 7 days before arrival.
 You can cancel the private drivers and guides whom Jonathan reserves for you up to 30 days out for a full refund, and in some cases even closer to arrival.
 Jonathan’s $450 planning fee is nonrefundable, but you pay it only once, even if you postpone your trip.

 Be a smarter traveler: Read real travelers’ reviews of Wendy’s WOW List and use it to plan your next trip.
 You can also follow her on Facebook, Twitter @wendyperrin, and Instagram @wendyperrin, and sign up for her weekly newsletter to stay in the know.